 15. Basic House Maintenance

-Things like changing a light bulb or unclogging a drain are pretty simple, but you’d be surprised how many adults rely on Google to figure this stuff out.
+Some things, like changing a light bulb or unclogging a drain, are pretty simple, but you’d be surprised how many adults rely on Google to figure this stuff out.
 Even worse, many adults are too lazy for Google and end up shelling out a wad of cash to hire a “professional”.

 Set your children up to be totally independent and do these things on their own!
 The next time the power goes out, call your kid into the garage to help you reset the breaker.
 These little lessons will stick with them for life.